 Swallow your tablets whole with a little water with or without food.

-If you are using SOMAC 40 mg Granules, take half hour before a meal without chewing or crushing the granules.
+If you are using Somac granules, take it half an hour before a meal without chewing or crushing the granules.
 Take the granules in apple juice, orange juice or water as follows:

 You can also take the granules in applesauce as follows: